 If you're heading off on a study abroad adventure, you're probably already excited about all of the fun travels you'll have.
-While it's important to spend lots of time taking in your home city, it's true - studying abroad for a semester or a year is the perfect time to travel to tons of new cities and countries.
-If you're really smart about it, you might even be able to knock a whole continent off of your travel bucket list.
+While it's important to spend lots of time taking in your home city, studying abroad for a semester or a year is the perfect time to travel to other nearby cities and countries.

-If you've yet to study abroad, be sure to find a program that is supportive of student travel and will be available to help with any problems while you're doing independent adventuring.
-They may not be able to book all of your tickets or find you the most comfortable hostel, but they should be open to giving advice and providing assistance when necessary.
+If you've yet to choose your study abroad program, be sure to find one that's supportive of student travel and will be available to help with any problems while you're doing independent adventuring.
+They probably won't book all of your tickets or find you the most comfortable hostel, but they should be open to giving advice and pointing you in the right direction when necessary.
 Read reviews of study abroad programs to see what past alumni have to say in terms of support and opportunities for travel.

 Leave your brands at home

 Give yourself the chance to truly blend in with the locals and absorb not only their culture, but also their style.
 Break out of the college stereotype and dare to be different from your friends when you're getting dressed for the day or night.

 Believe it or not, there is shampoo in Europe!
 Save on weight when packing and, unless you need a specific product from home, pick up toiletries once you're abroad.